mocofound/vault-gcp-cluster/README.md

 # Vault-GCP-Cluster

-This repo provides a reference to installing Vault in GCP.
+This repo provides a reference to installing Vault in GCP, with cloud auto-unseal.

 Demo install: Not production ready, but can be used for PoVs and simple tests Prod install: Follows recommended best practices